-This introductory course in astronomy will cover the topics of astronomical motion, the life cycle of stars, the structure and scale of the universe, various forms of light and the electromagnetic spectrum, gravity, nuclear fusion, classification and characteristics of various astronomical objects, the Big Bang theory, historical events in the field of astronomy, constellations, the evolution of our solar system, and applying the scientific method to the cosmos.
+This introductory course in astronomy consists of a lab and lecture component.
+Students will cover the topics of astronomical motion, the life cycle of stars, the structure and scale of the universe, various forms of light and the electromagnetic spectrum, gravity, nuclear fusion, classification and characteristics of various astronomical objects, the Big Bang theory, galaxies, historical events in the field of astronomy, constellations, the evolution of our solar system, and applying the scientific method to the cosmos.